 Winnipeg Jets Primary Logo 2012 - Present

-Established as the Atlanta Thrashers in 1997, the team was relocated and rebranded as the Winnipeg Jets – named after the original team that played in the city.
-The emblem is inspired by the Royal Canadian Air Force symbols and uses blue and silver for the main color scheme.
-A maple leaf can be seen behind a silhouette of a McDonnell Douglas CF-18 Hornet aircraft, all together encompassed in a navy blue circle.
+Established as the Atlanta Thrashers in 1997, the team was relocated and rebranded as the Winnipeg Jets, named after the original team that played in the city.
+The emblem is inspired by the Royal Canadian Air Force's symbols and features a blue and silver color scheme as its primary colors.
+A maple leaf is visible behind a silhouette of a McDonnell Douglas CF-18 Hornet aircraft, all of which are encompassed within a navy blue circle.

-Each of the Canadian teams in the NHL has an interesting history, which can oftentimes be seen in their logos as well.
+Each of the Canadian teams in the NHL has a fascinating history, which is often reflected in their logos as well.